tallguyjenks/DevLog/pages/Python Workflow.md

 		      │    └───mypackage.py
 		      └───app.py
 		  ```
-	- Set up auto documentation
+	- Set up auto documentation with
 	-
 	  ---
 	- **More on Packaging**